Brewsker/ac-server-manager/docs/DEVELOPMENT_PROCEDURE.md

 **Preferred Workflow:**

 1. Make code changes locally
+2. Commit and push changes to develop branch: `git add . && git commit -m "description" && git push`
+3. Sync git-cache server: `ssh root@192.168.1.70 'cd /opt/git-cache/ac-server-manager && git pull'`
-2. Run `.\scripts\deploy-to-proxmox.ps1` to deploy to container
+4. Run `.\scripts\deploy-to-proxmox.ps1` to deploy to container 999
-3. Test in container at http://192.168.1.71:3001
+5. Test in container at http://192.168.1.71:3001
-4. Test unified installer for correct operation (see [Installer Integration Check](#-mandatory-installer-integration-check))
+6. Test unified installer for correct operation (see [Installer Integration Check](#-mandatory-installer-integration-check))
-5. Iterate as needed
+7. Iterate as needed (return to step 1)
-6. Update git (commit and push) upon successful iteration

 **Legacy Tasks Preserved:**
 The task definitions remain in the repository for potential future use in different development scenarios or for developers who prefer local testing before deployment.